 Lack of control

-As the name suggests, the racquet Yonex Astrel 105 is 105 sq. inch in size.
-The big racquet head size allows you to hit the sweet spot every time.
-It also helps you generate good power on your shots.
+As the name suggests, the racquet Yonex Astrel 105 is 105 sq. inches in size.
+The big racquet head size along with its isometric shape allows you to hit the sweet spot every time.
+It also helps you generate reasonably good power on your shots.

-The racquet allows players to swing through the ball easily and place your shots accurately on the court.
+The racquet allows players to swing through the ball easily and place their shots accurately on the court.
 16 x 18 string pattern allows you to add good spin to your shots.

 It is a lightweight racquet weighing only 11.2 oz.
 Advanced players may find this racquet limiting but it works great for recreational players – beginner to intermediate.